jordanhandy/obsidian-cloudinary-uploader/README.md

 Special thanks to:
 1. @Creling and [their repo here](https://github.com/Creling/obsidian-image-uploader).
 As this was my first time creating an Obsidian plugin, their base really helped.
 2. [Obsidian Unofficial Plugin Developer Docs](https://marcus.se.net/obsidian-plugin-docs/)

+## Other Plugins
+If you would like to use a plugin with more customization options that supports audio, video, and binary formats, check out my [imgBB Uploader for Obsidian](https://github.com/jordanhandy/obsidian-imgbb-uploader)